Designing Fjellsangin: Where Mid-Century Meets the Mountains

 This modern alpine retreat near Mount Rainier National Park was shaped at the meeting point of two worlds — mid-century clarity and mountain soul — and the tension between those two things is what gives the space its character.

-The cabin's bones are mid-century modern: open sight lines, simple geometry, and a seamless connection between interior and exterior that makes the forest feel like another room.
-But here, those ideas aren't theoretical.
-They're grounded in a specific place — a property surrounded by old-growth trees, backed by protected Nisqually Land Trust land, in a landscape that has its own strong opinions about what belongs.
+The cabin's bones are mid-century modern: open sight lines, simple geometry, and a direct relationship between inside and outside.
+Here those ideas aren't theoretical — they're grounded in a specific piece of land in Ashford, Washington, backing onto 4,436 acres of Nisqually Land Trust old-growth forest that has strong opinions about what belongs in it.

-Jennifer designed the cabin to meet the forest rather than compete with it.
+The design meets the forest rather than competing with it.
 The cedar board-and-batten exterior weathers naturally alongside the trees.
-The roofline sits low against the canopy rather than rising above it.
-The windows are sized and positioned to frame specific views — not panoramic walls of glass that treat the landscape as backdrop, but considered openings that make each view feel intentional, like something the forest chose to reveal.
+The roofline sits low against the canopy.
+From the road you can see the cabin — but what you see is something glowing in the trees.
+The landscaping was designed to give every window its own view: not panoramic walls of glass that treat the landscape as backdrop, but considered openings that make each view feel chosen.

 Materials That Tell a Story